newrelic/newrelic-telemetry-sdk-dotnet/README.md

-# New Relic Telemetry SDK and Open Telemetry  Support for .NET
+# New Relic Telemetry SDK and OpenTelemetry Support for .NET

 This repo contains the New Relic Telemetry SDK and an Open Telemetry Provider for .NET.